-- If a female mate in summer, she will delay the implantation of embryos until hibernation.
+- If a female mates in summer, she will delay the implantation of embryos until hibernation.

 - After a gestation period of 180 to 250 days, the cubs are born during hibernation in the winter den.

-- Mothers are aggressively protective to her cubs and defend her cubs in any way.
+- Mothers are aggressively protective of their cubs and defend their cubs in any way.